spaceC00kie/keep-my-plants-alive/README.md

 ## Usage

-To use Keep My Plants Alive, simply clone or download this repository
+To use Keep My Plants Alive, follow these steps:

+1. Clone or download this repository.
+2. Install the dependencies listed in the package.json file.
+3. Connect the moisture sensors to the raspberry pi.
+4. Run the Express API and the React app.

+## Troubleshooting

+If you encounter any issues while using Keep My Plants Alive, try the following solutions:

+- Make sure the moisture sensors are properly connected to the raspberry pi.
+- Check that the Express API and the React app are running.
+- If the gauges are not displaying accurate readings, try recalibrating the sensors.

+## License

+Keep My Plants Alive is licensed under the AGPL v3 license.
+This means that you are free to use and modify the code as long as you make any changes available to the public.
+For more information, see the LICENSE file.

 ## Credits

-Keep My Plants Alive was created by me, spaceC00kie.
+Keep My Plants Alive was created by me, [spaceC00kie](https://github.com/spaceC00kie).
 Thanks to [Martin36](https://github.com/Martin36) for the [React component](https://github.com/Martin36/react-gauge-chart) that helped make this app possible.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.